|

 long fascination with all facets of popular music.

-came to McComb for a concert, appearing with Johnny Cash (August,
+came to McComb for a concert, appearing with Johnny Cash (September 9, 1955).
+My father, Bill, had promoted the concert, through his

 becoming a professional songwriter.